 - Pass a knowledge test about the rules of the road

-When you are applying for an Ontario license, you must bring documents that show proof of your legal name, date of birth and signature.
+When you are applying for an Ontario license, you must bring documents that show proof of your legal name, date of birth, and signature.
 It’s important to note that Ontario’s G license is a graduated licensing system.
 Once you pass your eye and knowledge tests, you will have obtained a G1 license.
-You will get to practice with your G1 license for 12 months before you take your G2 road-test and advance to the next level of the graduated licensing system.
-After 12 months of holding a G2 License you can take your G Road Test.
-After passing your G Road Test, you will now have obtained a fully unrestricted driving licence for Ontario!
+You will get to practice with your G1 license for 12 months before you take your G2 road test and advance to the next level of the graduated licensing system.
+After 12 months of holding a G2 License, you can take your G Road Test.
+After passing your G Road Test, you will now have obtained a fully unrestricted driving license for Ontario!